 This Safety Glass features an ANSI-approved impact grade and is lightweight enough to provide a high degree of comfort for simple household jobs.
 A foam gasket around the frame to help prevent dust, anti-fog lenses with UVA and UVB protection, and a wraparound design for peripheral protection round out the innovative features of the glasses.

-The safety glasses have passed various testing, including drilling guide holes to install a television, cutting wooden boards, hammering and also a perfect use with an earmuff.
+The safety glasses have passed various testing, including drilling guide holes to install a television, cutting wooden boards, hammering, and using an earmuff perfectly.

 Uvex Skyper Blue Light Blocking Computer Glasses provide short- and long-term eye protection.
-The Orange Lens incorporates Spectrum Control Technology, which filters more than 98% of the blue light generated by your laptop, PC, iPad, and other electronic devices.
+The Orange Lens incorporates Spectrum Control Technology, which filters over 98% of the blue light generated by your laptop, PC, iPad, and other electronic devices.
 As a result, there is more screen contrast and sharper details.

 3M Solus CCS Series Safety Glasses may be combined with 3M Technology for a complete protective solution.
 These glasses, which include the Corded Control System (CCS), have specific holes in the arms to attach corded ear protection (available separately), keeping them untangled and ready to use.
 Choose 3M Solus CCS Series Safety Glasses’ adaptability and return to work.

 When the temperature in the workplace changes, safety glasses might begin to fog, impairing sight.
-To combat this occupational hazard, 3M Solus CCS Series Safety Glasses contain a 3M Scotchgard Anti-Fog Coating sprayed to both sides of the lens.
+3M Solus CCS Series Safety Glasses contain a 3M Scotchgard Anti-Fog Coating sprayed to both sides of the lens to combat this occupational hazard.
 Don’t let fog interfere with your job; use 3M Solus CCS Series Safety Glasses.